 Step 3 - Trigger the behaviour (there needs to be a prompt to signal the behaviour)

 Let’s look a little deeper at each step to better understand this habit making process.

 Be specific about the behaviour you want to have

 This means you must dig deeper into why you want to create a new habit.
 Without having authentic motivation to create a new habit you’ll struggle to make it happen.
 To avoid setting yourself up to fail you need to understand your motivations for building a new habit, my favourite way to do this is using the 5 whys method.

 Originally developed by the Toyota Motor Corporation as a problem-solving method the idea is to ask why 5 times to understand both the problem and discover a solution.
 Since its birth in the 1950s the 5 whys method has become widespread, particularly in the start-up and lean development world.

-However, it has use for understanding your own motivations and will allow you to get to the root of your desire to create a new habit.
-To use the 5 whys, you need to identify the habit you want create and then ask yourself why 5 times.
+However, it has its uses for understanding your own motivations and will allow you to get to the root of your desire to create a new habit.
+To use the 5 whys, you need to identify the habit you want to create and then ask yourself why 5 times.

 New habit: I want to start preparing my lunches in advance

 Why do I want to do this 1?
 It will stop me from buying high-calorie takeaway lunches every day